Hand holding cell phone connected to Wi-Fi, utilizing Managed Wi-Fi services for business connectivity

 January 22, 2025 at 5:00 PM EST

 Wi-Fi’s steady evolution has been nothing short of amazing.
-Introduced in 1997 with a wireless data transmission capacity of up to 2 megabits per second, Wi-Fi technology, now in its seventh generation, is capable of transmission speeds up to 25 gigabits per second.
+Since its launch in 1997 with a wireless data transmission capacity of up to 2 megabits per second, Wi-Fi technology, now in its seventh generation, is capable of transmission speeds up to 25 gigabits per second.
 As Wi-Fi technology has advanced, so have the applications.
 Some of the earliest use cases included connecting students on college campuses and enabling digital payment technologies.
-Wi-Fi’s “breakthrough moment” came in 1999 when Apple released the iBook laptop series, the first mass consumer product to offer Wi-Fi connectivity, which Apple branded as AirPort.
+Wi-Fi’s “breakthrough moment” came in 1999 when Apple released the iBook laptop series, the first mass consumer product to offer Wi-Fi connectivity, which Apple marketed as AirPort.

 In 2024, the annual economic value of Wi-Fi to the American economy was estimated at $1.6 trillion; by 2027, the industry will be worth about $2.7 trillion, a 33% increase in just 36 months.
 Much of Wi-Fi’s economic impact is generated by small- and medium-sized businesses (SMBs) that are deploying Wi-Fi for their employees, customers and visitors.
-For many SMBs, their Wi-Fi networks are the glue that holds their businesses together, whether through real-time employee collaboration, free and seamless internet access for visitors and customers, or the ability to easily extend the business’s network.
+For many SMBs, their Wi-Fi networks are the glue that holds their businesses together, whether through real-time employee collaboration, free and seamless internet access for guests and customers.
+Companies also benefit from the ability to scale their Wi-Fi networks and easily extend the business’s network.

 Conventional Wi-Fi applications have focused on connecting users and devices to the business’s network and outside resources, including the internet.
 As Wi-Fi technology evolved from Wi-Fi 5 to Wi-Fi 6/6E and Wi-Fi 7, the performance regarding capacity, speed and coverage has continued to improve.
-Now, more ambitious minds are beginning to expand Wi-Fi’s use beyond communications.
+Now, more ambitious minds are beginning to expand Wi-Fi’s use beyond communications., driven by the increasing need for enhanced Wi-Fi capabilities.

 Wi-Fi sensing: As Wi-Fi signals travel, they bounce off physical objects, including people, creating subtle distortions in the signal patterns.
-These distortions can be analyzed to provide motion detection and premises security without cameras.
+These distortions can be analyzed to provide motion detection as a security function and premises security without cameras.

 Power-over-Wi-Fi: The radio frequency (RF) signals emitted by Wi-Fi routers contain small amounts of power that can be harvested across the business and used to power small, low-energy devices such as sensors in IoT ecosystems.